target/lite-for-jdbc/README.md

 lite-for-jdbc supports named parameters in your query.
 The named parameter syntax is the recommended pattern for ease of maintenance and readability.
 All the examples use named parameters.
-Positional parameters are also supported for backword compatability.
+Positional parameters are also supported for backward compatibility.
 The positional parameter version of each method is available by adding `PositionalParams` to the method name.
 For example, to query using named parameters, call `executeQuery`, and to query using positional parameters, call `executeQueryPositionalParams`.